Search Jean Hailes

 • being overweight or obese

-• changes around the time of menopause (the pelvic floor becomes weaker and the bladder less elastic)
+• changes around the time of menopause (when the pelvic floor muscles become weaker and the bladder less elastic)

 • diabetes